 Overview Typed letter from C.D.
 Spivak to Mrs. F.E.
 Schapiro informing her that Louis Russcal was invited for admission to the Jewish Consumptives' Relief Society.
 Spivak trusts that Russcal’s stay at JCRS will be beneficial for his health.
 He signs the letter "Secretary" at the bottom.

-Overview Letter from Dr. Spivak to Mrs. F.E.
+Overview Typed letter from Dr. Charles Spivak to Mrs. F.E.
 Shapiro, Sec'y, N.Y.
-Ladies' Auxiliary JCRS, to inform her the following patients were admitted to the sanatorium: Issac Pfeffer, William Pevareff, Morris Cinnamon, and Simon Goldstein.
+Ladies Aux.
+JCRS, 127 W. 112th St., New York City, in which he informs her the following from her city where invited to the sanatorium: Isaac H. Morris, Jacob Levitt, and Leon Mussoff.
 Letter is unsigned but "Secretary" is typed at bottom.

 Dates: 1910 April 05